Basilica Of Our Lady Of Guadalupe, Mexico City

 Mexico City Historic Center

-The Centro Historico holds the Zocalo (one of the largest public squares in the world), the Catedral Metropolitana, the ruins of the Templo Mayor – the central Aztec pyramid excavated beneath the colonial city – and the Palacio Nacional, whose murals by Diego Rivera trace Mexican history from the pre-Hispanic era through the 20th century.
-The basilica and the historic center together cover the main threads of Mexico City’s spiritual and political heritage.
+The Centro Historico holds the Zocalo, the Catedral Metropolitana, the Templo Mayor ruins (the Aztec pyramid excavated beneath the colonial city), and the Palacio Nacional, whose murals by Diego Rivera cover Mexican history from the pre-Hispanic era through the 20th century.
+Together with the basilica, these sites form the core of Mexico City’s spiritual and political heritage.

 Tlatelolco

-The Plaza de las Tres Culturas in Tlatelolco, between the basilica and the historic center, marks the site of the last battle of the Aztec-Spanish war in 1521 and the student massacre of 1968.
-The archaeological zone there, the colonial church of Santiago Tlatelolco, and the 20th-century apartment buildings surrounding the plaza give the site a layered quality that rewards a short visit.
+The Plaza de las Tres Culturas between the basilica and the historic center occupies the site of the last battle of the Aztec-Spanish war in 1521 and the student massacre of 1968.
+The archaeological zone, the colonial church of Santiago Tlatelolco, and the surrounding 20th-century apartment buildings produce an unusual layered quality that rewards even a short visit.

 Getting There

-The simplest and fastest route from most parts of Mexico City is the metro.
-Line 6 (the red line) runs directly to the La Villa-Basilica station.
-The complex is signposted from the exit and a short walk away.
+The simplest route from most parts of Mexico City is the metro.
+Line 6 (the red line) runs directly to La Villa-Basilica station, from which the atrium complex is a short walk.
 Buses and peseros also serve the area.
-If arriving by car, parking is available nearby but can be limited on busy days.
+Arriving by car means competing for limited nearby parking and contending with traffic that is slow on weekends and effectively gridlocked on feast days.